VBog/Bg-forReaders/readme.txt

 == Changelog ==

+= 1.1.7 =

+* Fixed bug.

+= 1.1.6 =

+* Added choise of default value for option "create files for readers On/Off" in plugin's settings.

 = 1.1.5 =

 * Added option "create files for readers On/Off" for post type "post" as well as "page".
 But for "post" default is "On".